R-Dson/llamate/README.md

 ## Platform Support & Troubleshooting

-- **Default Support:** Linux with an NVIDIA GPU.
+- **Default Support:** The default `llama-server` binary is built for CUDA, Metal, ROCm and Vulkan (Non-CUDA builds are still testing).
 - **Requirements:** You must have your GPU drivers (e.g., CUDA) installed.

 <details>
 <summary><b>Running on other hardware (AMD, Mac, etc.)</b></summary>

-The default `llama-server` binary is built for Linux/NVIDIA.
-If it doesn't work for you, you can compile your own:
+If tne `llama-server` binary still doesn't work for you, you can compile your own:

 1.  **Download `llama.cpp`**:
     ```bash